-This can help to alleviate pressures at work and gives carers a better work-life balance.
+This can help to reduce pressure at work and gives carers a better work-life balance.

-- The Equality Act 2010 provides carers with protection from some forms of discrimination (e.g. employers of goods and services must not treat carers less than favourably than those without caring responsibilites).
+- The Equality Act 2010 provides carers with protection from some forms of discrimination (e.g. employers of goods and services must not treat carers less favourably than those who aren't carers).

-This can help to ensure that carers have the same access to opportunities and progression within the workplace as those with no caring responsibilities.
+This lets carers have the same access to opportunities and progression within the workplace as those with no caring responsibilities.

 - All employees have the right to take a ‘reasonable’ amount of time off work to deal with an emergency or unforeseen matters involving a dependent.
 The time off is unpaid unless your employer is willing to give paid time off as a contractual right.
 Examples of emergency situations include a disruption or breakdown in care arrangements, if a dependent falls ill or has been assaulted or is in an accident.